Connect Amazon with Craftybase

 Once you have your connection successfully created, imports from Amazon will occur automatically each day, at 5am in your local time zone.
 You can also run a manual import if required between the daily scheduled imports.
 Your first import will, by default, attempt to download all data from your Account Start Date.

 Products on your Amazon store will be imported as both Products and Listings in Craftybase.
-Variations unfortunately, are not imported as there isn't a direct feed in Amazon to retrieve the variations of a product.
-The Amazon integration is being actively developed so if this changes over time then we will be updating the integration to handle this.
+Variations, however, will be imported as their own individual products.
+This is because of how Amazon has variations set up on their side.
+This sales channel integration is actively being developed so if this changes over time, then we will be updating the integration to accommodate this.

 Regardless of the date range selected, Craftybase will import all products found on Amazon currently listed in your Product Data List.
 An attempt will be made to match existing products in Craftybase using the name as found on Amazon.
 If no match is found, a new product will be created on Craftybase (you can merge these together with your existing products if necessary using the instructions here: How do I merge products together?)